-1. Describe the Offeror's past experience relevant to maintaining a manual or guidebook document and website for participants in a public facing solar incentive program.

-- 2. Describe the Offeror's past experience relevant to running a promotion campaign, including social media pages, for a public facing solar incentive program. - 3.
-Describe the Offeror's plan for engaging a variety of stakeholders, including income-eligible residents, service providers, and key community entities for providing input on a public facing solar incentive program. - 4.
+- 1. Describe the Offeror's past experience relevant to maintaining a manual or guidebook document for participants in a public facing solar incentive program. - 2.
+Describe the Offeror's past experience relevant to running social media pages for a public facing solar incentive program. - 3.
+Describe the Offeror's past experience relevant to maintaining a website for a public facing solar incentive program. - 4.
 Describe the Offeror's technical and staffing capacity proposed to meet this requirement. - 5.
 Provide a narrative description of the Offeror's approach to meeting this requirement. - 6.
 Provide the Offeror's assessment of risks and challenges to successful implementation, and Offeror's proposed approach to address or mitigate those risks and challenges.